orladigital/trivy-maven-plugin/README.md

 Contributions are welcome!
 Feel free to fork this repository, create a branch, make the desired changes, and submit a pull request.

 ## License
-This plugin is licensed under the MIT License.
+This plugin is licensed under the Apache License 2.0